HR Leadership

 Best for: Collaborative, candidate-centric hiring businesses

-Lever unifies ATS and CRM features in one platform — ideal for teams building long-term candidate pipelines and relationship-driven hiring.
-Features like auto-nurture campaigns and candidate rediscovery save time-to-hire and improve hiring parity.
+Lever combines ATS and CRM capabilities in a single platform – making it well-suited for teams building long-term candidate pipelines rather than filling one-off roles.
+Features like automated nurture campaigns and candidate rediscovery reduce time-to-hire and support more equitable hiring outcomes.

-Lever’s CRM-like approach may be too much in low-volume or transactional hiring companies.
-A few users find the interface annoying to get used to initially, especially for non-recruiters.
+Keep in mind: Lever’s CRM-like approach may be more than most low-volume or transactional hiring teams need.
+Some users find the interface takes time to learn, especially for non-recruiters.

 Global insight